Table of Contents

 Client-focused Care Worker with a 12-year track record of providing dependable care and support to patients.
 Demonstrate a thorough understanding of the Care Quality Commission’s regulatory structure and the Health and Social Care Act.
-An outstanding team player who is trustworthy and industrious.
 Strive to apply knowledge and expertise to provide patients with the individualised care and support they need to manage a range of medical concerns.

 WORK EXPERIENCE